Loading Events

 Summer Season Shuttle / Take the FREE shuttle from Metro North’s Katonah train station to and from Caramoor!
 The shuttle runs before and after every summer afternoon and evening concert.
 No need to RSVP to get on the shuttle, it will be there when you arrive (in the parking lot side of the station).
 And if it’s not there, that means that it just left and will be back in 5-10 minutes!

 Rain or Shine / All events at Caramoor take place rain or shine.
-If there is dangerous weather, we will move all concerts under our Venetian Theater tent and/or in the Music Room of the Rosen House.
+If there is dangerous weather, we will move all concerts under our Venetian Theater tent.

 Explore the Rosen House / Select rooms of the Rosen House are free to explore during our Open House hours.
 No RSVP is required; feel free to attend and discover more about Caramoor’s history and founders.